Locations:

 Currently, only five cancer screening tests are available for patients in the United States; this includes tests for prostate, lung, breast, colorectal and cervical cancers.
 They each have limitations, including varying levels of invasiveness, discrepancies in use across clinical practice and high false-positive rates, which can lead to overdiagnosis and overtreatment.

 The promise of this new assay is raising hopes that a new paradigm is afoot.
 It can detect the presence of circulating cfDNA through a single blood draw and is particularly effective when it comes to identifying more lethal and later-stage cancers, believed to have more cfDNA.
-However, this also underscores the importance of combining the MCED with existing screening tests until further refinements are made.
-“Prostate cancer, for example, sheds comparatively less DNA than other tumors, making it less likely to be detected by the novel assay,” explains Dr. Klein, a urologic oncologist.

 Advertisement

 How does it work?
 A genomic sequencing technology elucidates methylation, or chemical changes in the DNA that control gene expression, coupled with a machine learning application that systematically identifies patterns of irregularities in the DNA indicative of cancer.
-These patterns provide evidence as to where the cancer orginated and can help guide further diagnostic testing.
+These patterns provide evidence as to where the cancer originated and can help guide further diagnostic testing.

 GRAIL, Inc. a California-based biotech company, developed the assay and has funded international research efforts.
 The MCED test is now available in the United States by prescription only.

 The study evaluated the performance of the test in two cohorts: individuals already diagnosed with cancer (n = 2,823) and those without a cancer diagnosis (n = 1,254).
-It detected cancer signals from more than 50 types of cancer across all four stages of disease..
+It detected cancer signals from more than 50 types of cancer across all four stages of disease.

 Advertisement